isomerpages/mlaw-corp/news/public-consultations/_posts/2024-04-22-post-Public Consultation on Prescribed Exceptions in Copyright Regulations 2021.md

 Please provide your feedback by 19 May 2024.

-Feedback may be submitted via rhe following channels: <br>
+Feedback may be submitted via the following channels: <br>

 Our feedback website: <br>
 http://go.gov.sg/prescribedexceptions-consult2024